Ali Ismael

 Ali Ismael (علي إسماعيل, December 28, 1922 – June 16, 1974) was an Egyptian musician and composer, he is famous for his Egyptian patriotic songs especially his mega-hit "Rayheen Fe Edina Selah".
 He also wrote the music for Fida'i, a song with lyrics by Said Al Muzayin that in 1996 was made the Palestinian National Anthem by the PLO.

 His compositions are used in over 350 Egyptian movies; he died in Cairo.
-See the documentary film, Ali Ismael: Egypt’s Musical Maestro.

 Regional work

 Ali is also the composer of the Palestinian national anthem.